Skip to Content

 Don’t Tape at All

-Just be sure to have a damp cloth in your other hand because you will have errors and need to clean them up immediately as you paint.
+That’s right – it’s an option not to tape at all, and some people do this successfully.
+It’s generally best to tape, but if you have a steady hand and some painting experience, you can use a high-quality edging brush without taping.
+Just be sure to have a damp cloth in your other hand, as you will encounter errors and need to clean them up immediately as you paint.
 This option is really best if you’re doing a small project, and it’s not for everyone.
 But it’s certainly an option for some.

 Wooster Brush Company 5224 2 Tip Thin Angle Sash, 1-1/2-Inch, 1.5 Inch, White,Silver